rtp314/spacex/readme.md

 ## Logic

-Fetch data with useLaunces hook, 9 launches at a time Advance cursor with Pages component
+Fetch data with useLaunches hook, 9 launches at a time Advance cursor with Pages component

 ## Todo